rafallyczek/ziibd-project/README.md

 # ziibd-springproject
-Fetching data from oracle database and performing CRUD operations
+Fetching data from oracle database and performing CRUD operations.
+Using Java Threads.